 Try to identify each major worry.
 Write it down.
 And then try to find one action, no matter how small, that can help.

 If you really can’t find any action, then use tools that help you feel less helpless.
 Mindfulness, praying, visualising the world in a better place, they are all valid.

-Highly sensitive person (HSP) – how you became one and why it matters
+How you became a highly sensitive person (HSP) and why it matters

 The term ‘highly sensitive person’, is a term coined by American psychologist Elaine Aron, in her series of successful books on ‘HSP’ people.

 While Aron believes that some of are ‘born’ sensitive, based on one animal study?

 Psychology would rather suggest that while some of us can be born with a propensity to be sensitive, that capacity would develop (or not) due to environments and experiences.